TranPhucVinh/C/Data structure/struct/struct pointer.md

 }
 ```

-# Set value for struct pointer
+# Struct pointer on heap memory

 **This is a wrong implementation with struct pointer and must be avoided**